unplatform-io/clientside-instantsearch-demo/README.md

 ## Introduction Instantsearch-ItemsJS-adapter

 Instantsearch (build by Algolia) is an open-source, production-ready UI library that lets you quickly build a search interface in your front-end application.
-In combination with an (paid) Algolia backend, you can quickly perform searches on your website.
+You can quickly perform searches on your website, in combination with an Algolia back-end (pay per search).

-However, There are other options that also offer a suitable solution for a new business with a small catalog.
-Performance is less important for such a business, and not all features are necessary.
-Also, a paid service can be high in costs.
-That are some of the reasons the [Instantsearch-ItemsJS-adapter](https://www.npmjs.com/package/instantsearch-itemsjs-adapter) NPM-package has been build.
-It can be easily implemented and because of using the same front-end, users can simply upgrade from this adapter to Algolia.
+However, there are other options offering a suitable back-end solution.
+Definitely for a new business with a small catalog.
+For instance, with the [Instantsearch-ItemsJS-adapter](https://www.npmjs.com/package/instantsearch-itemsjs-adapter) NPM-package.
+This package has a lot of features and can be easily implemented in your frond-end application.
+Another benefit is not having to think about the costs.

+Furthermore, the use of a search service with a lot of functions is not necessary very often.
+Certainly not for an online store with a limited number of products.
+And if necessary, users can simply switch from this adapter to Algolia, because it supports the same front-end (Instantsearch).

 This demo shows how Instantsearch can be used with ItemsJS using the Instantsearch-ItemsJS-adapter NPM-package.
 This package connects Instantsearch to ItemsJS and ItemsJS will perform a client side based search for your website.
-Almost all features of Instantsearch will work with the adapter.
-Information about these features can be found in the [adapter package readme](https://github.com/unplatform-io/instantsearch-itemsjs-adapter#readme).
+Almost all features of Instantsearch are supported with this adapter.
+A List of features with extra Information can be found in the [adapter package readme](https://github.com/unplatform-io/instantsearch-itemsjs-adapter#readme).

 ## Use application